Body found near highway rest stop treated as a homicide

 CUMBERLAND, R.I.
-(AP) - The discovery of a body near a Rhode Island highway is being investigated as a homicide, police said Tuesday.
+(AP) - The body of a Providence man who had least been seen nearly a month ago has been found in a wooded area near a highway, and the death is being investigated as a homicide, authorities said Tuesday.

 Hikers found the man’s body in the woods near a rest stop along Interstate 295 in Cumberland on Friday, authorities said.